pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-october-2022-fully-booked-copy.md

 ![](/uploads/screenshot-2022-12-19-at-12-57-24.jpg)

 Due to Pie's strong relationships with guides in both area's, these local village visit will feel very personal and intimate and are far from a tourist trap.
 You will meet real people who will tell you real stories about their lives, far away from where mass-tourism goes.
+In fact, we will visit the villages of the guides Pie works with, genuine encounters with incredible people.
+As said earlier, every part of this expedition is customisable towards your personal photographic wishes.

 ![](/uploads/screenshot-2022-12-19-at-12-57-12.jpg)